MiBus: Card

 The boarding of the buses must be done through a smart card, implemented as of February 15, 2012.
 The administration and platform of the card system is in charge of the Chilean company Sonda S.A..

-There are three types of cards: a regular one, a special one for college students and a "3 in 1" called Rapi pass, which joins the departure of the Albrook Transportation Terminal, the Metro bus and Line 1 of the Panama Metro.
+There are three types of cards: a regular one, a special one for school students and a "3 in 1" called Rapi pass, which joins the departure of the Albrook Transportation Terminal, the Metro bus and Line 1 and 2 of the Panama Metro.
 Rates range from B /.
 0.10 for students, B /.
 0.25 for regular passengers (standard) and B /.
 0.75 on corridor and highway routes.
 The cost of the card is two balboas, which can be recharged at different points in the city, especially at the Albrook Transport Terminal and Paid Zones.

 New Metrobuses (Torino)

-The new buses are brought from Brazil by Marcopolo in 2017 and are used for the Corredor Norte and Corredor Sur routes.
+The new buses are brought from Brazil by Marcopolo in 2017 and were initially used for the Corredor Norte and Corredor Sur routes.

 Marcopolo improved the air conditioning system since the previous buses the air conditioning was not powerful enough to cope with the climate of the country.
 On the side it removes the logo (Metrobus) to place the name of the company that manages it (MiBus).